openwi-re/editions/019/edition.md

 ---
 Edition: 19
 Release: November 5th, 2017
-Subject: openwire // first Mueller charges, Catalonian independence, and wiped servers
+Subject: openwire // the Paradise Papers, coal, and a terror attack in lower Manhattan
-Preview: The first charges have been filed in Mueller's investigation.
-Catalonia has declared independence from Spain.
-The CIA tried to stage bombings in Miami.
+Preview: A new leak reveals the financial secrets of the global elite.
+A right wing blogger turns out to not ever have existed.
 ---

 ### Photo